glfw/glfw/.github/CONTRIBUTING.md

 If GLFW is crashing or triggering asserts, make sure that all your object handles and other pointers are valid.

-For bugs where it makes sense, a [Short, Self Contained, Correct (Compilable), Example](http://www.sscce.org/) is absolutely invaluable.
+For bugs where it makes sense, a short, self contained example is absolutely invaluable.
 Just put it inline in the body text.
 Note that if the bug is reproducible with one of the test programs that come with GLFW, just mention that instead.

 __Don't worry about adding too much information__.
 Unimportant information can be abbreviated or removed later, but missing information can stall bug fixing,